 2. A Secure Socket Layer or SSL is the standard security technology for establishing an encrypted link between a web server and your customer’s browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 You can purchase an SSL through a number of providers like Symantec, Thawte, GoDaddy or RapidSSL.
 Your host provider will need to install it for you.
 Before purchasing an SSL, make sure to ask your host provider what kind of server software they use for example, Apache, Oracle, IBM or others.

 4. Secure and Speedy Hosting is usually the last component considered when building your ecommerce website.
 But beware, there are many services out there who sell you on services and packages you don’t need and who guarantee speed and security but fail to deliver.
 One #2A friendly company that we recommend is WP Engine.
 WP Engine provides you with a secure and fast platform to run your WordPress website.
-For over four years, we have enjoyed an little downtime, fast speeds and literally no hacks.
+For many years years, we have enjoyed little to no downtime, fast speeds and literally no hacks.
 With Google now ranking websites based on speed, WP Engine remains a good choice for the hunting and firearms industry.

 - Content Delivery Network